 If you’re selling digital products like ebooks, templates, bundles, etc. then you should choose to sell your products through one of these companies.
 You’re able to

-You have amazing taste in fashion.
-Why not share your gift with others?
-Maven allows you to do so by creating a board with your favorite products, share the board and receive a commission when someone makes a purchase.
-It’s like a monetized version of Pinterest solely for the health and beauty industry.
+- Maven: Create a board with your favorite products, share the board and receive a commission when someone makes a purchase.
+It’s like a monetized version of Pinterest solely for the healthy and beauty industry.

 My friends always tease me because I know and love Chicago.
 I’ve lived here all of my life because there’s so much to see and do.
 My friends have often told me that I need to be a tour guide.
 I’m always taking people to new places, restaurants, etc. and I can even tell you some history about the buildings, neighborhoods, etc.

 Needless to say, I was thrilled when I found out about the below sites.
 They allow locals to create their own itineraries and tourists have the ability to hire you to be their guide.
 I’ve known about these sites for awhile, but I’m definitely going to be doing this next year (I was too busy working on my courses this year).